 Vegan Shepherd’s Pie is often made with a veggie meat substitute, and while there’s nothing wrong with that, I wanted to create one using lentils instead.
 I originally thought that it would be nice to have a sweet potato topping instead of the traditional potato-only topping, but missed the flavour of the regular mashed potatoes.
 Not one to typically compromise, I settled on a version that layers both types of potatoes for the ultimate flavour, nutrition impact and eye-appeal.
 I made it both ways, with just the russet potato topping and with the sweet potato layered in, both versions were delicious…it’s up to you (at the risk of sounding shallow, I like the look of the one without the sweet potato better, but prefer the taste of it with the sweet potato)!
 Simply skip the step for the sweet potatoes below if you choose to leave them out, and reduce the vegan ‘butter’ and Almond Breeze by half.

-I used Almond Breeze Unsweetened Original beverage with a bit of vegan ‘butter’ to make the potatoes creamy and smooth, and they turned out SO yummy!
+I used Almond Breeze Unsweetened Original beverage with a bit of vegan ‘butter’ to make the potatoes creamy and smooth (you can alternately use homemade cashew cream), and they turned out SO yummy!
 I used both the Almond Breeze Unsweetened Original in the shelf-stable and the refrigerated packaging and they turned out the same, which makes sense as they are the same product just processed a bit differently.

 This is a hearty dish that can be assembled the night before.
 A couple of notes: if you don’t want to use wine, just use extra stock, and if you don’t like garlicky potatoes (what’s your problem…kidding), skip the crushed garlic in the russet mash.
 Also, if you need to avoid gluten for medical reasons, make sure all of your ingredients are certified gluten-free (like ketchup).